borderzero/terraform-examples/02_aws/README.md

 ## prerequisites prep and assumptions
 Before we get started, make sure you have the following:

-1. [Border0 Account](https://docs.border0.com/docs/signup) and a Border0 [API Token](https://docs.border0.com/docs/creating-access-token).
-We recommend you create a token of type [Member](https://portal.border0.com/organizations/current?tab=new_token)
+1. [Border0 Account](https://docs.border0.com/docs/signup) and a Border0 [API Token](https://docs.border0.com/docs/service-accounts).
+We recommend you create a [Member](https://docs.border0.com/docs/service-accounts#tokens-and-service-accounts) Service account and token within it.

 2. AWS Account, Access Key and Secret, you can create them here: [AWS Access Keys](https://console.aws.amazon.com/iam/home?#/security_credentials)